Table of Contents

 📈Neighborhoods that Have an Increase in Value in Frederick County

-Home prices flattened in 2011 to 2013 and started to increase again in 2014.
+After losing nearly half their values from 2007 – 2010, home prices flattened in 2011 to 2013 and started to increase again in 2014.
 However, the breakdown of homes that have increased in value has more to do with price ranges than it does neighborhoods.
 Since the market started recovering in 2014, we’ve seen varying increases in all sectors.
+Here’s a nice graphic for you:

 Homes priced in the upper price ranges, which is $750,000 and up, have seen very little increase in value, while homes priced between $200,000 and $400,000 have seen the highest increase.
 The reason is demand.
 There is a very slim demand for homes priced in the upper atmosphere.